The Digital Summit 2019 will feature digital leaders from the worlds of government and industry.

 Director, Digital Strategy, NHSX, United Kingdom

-Chief Digital and Information Officer, Department for Environment, Food and Rural Affairs, United Kingdom
+Chief Digital and Information Officer, Department for Work and Pensions (DWP), United Kingdom

-Chief Digital and Information Office, Department for Business, Energy and Industrial Strategy, United Kingdom
+Chief Digital and Information Officer, Department for Business, Energy and Industrial Strategy (BEIS), United Kingdom

 Director of CTS and Lead for the Technology Transition Programme, Digital & Technology, Ministry of Justice, United Kingdom